 What 3D "prints" can achieve in the robust offshore world is demonstrated by the cooperation of two Dutch companies: RAMLAB manufactured a 36-ton crane hook (nominal load) based on WAAM technology (Wire Arc Additive Manufacturing), which Huisman plans to use on the "OOS Serooskerke" oil rig.
 With one ton it weighs far less than cast or forged specimens with the same load-bearing capacity.

 Additive manufacturing will certainly be used even more frequently in oil and gas production in the coming years, as the number of applications will also increase thanks to new materials and equipment.
 According to an analysis by SmarTech Publishing, additive manufacturing is expected to generate sales of $400 million in the oil and gas industry by 2021.
 By 2029 this could increase almost fivefold to around two billion US dollars.

-Anyone wishing to take a closer look at the various technologies, plants and the associated materials and process steps as efficiently as possible will be well advised to visit Formnext, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 13 November 2020 in Frankfurt am Main.
+Anyone wishing to take a closer look at the various technologies, plants and the associated materials and process steps as efficiently as possible will be well advised to take part to Formnext, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 12 November 2020.